The Ranger Conservation Corps Internship

 The Ranger Conservation Corps is a great urban environmental internship for high school students who are interested in the natural world or environmental issues.

 Our Ranger Conservation Corps interns gain experience while working with the Urban Park Rangers on environmental restoration in natural areas in our flagship parks.
 Participants may go on exciting field trips including canoeing, overnight camping, and more.
 Interns receive community service hours, and the experience looks great on a college application!

-The Ranger Conservation Corps (RCC) is an urban environmental internship for high school students.
-RCC participants work on environmental restoration in Forever Wild sites located in our flagship parks.
-There are two RCC sessions each year (fall and spring), and each session lasts 8 to 10 weeks.
+We offer two Ranger Conservation Corps sessions each year (in the fall and spring), and each session lasts approximately eight (8) weeks.
 The program occurs one day a week, on a school day afternoon for 2 to 2.5 hours.

-For more information, call 311 (or 212-NEW-YORK outside of NYC) and ask for the Urban Park Rangers.
+You may also call 311 (or 212-NEW-YORK, if you're outside of NYC) and ask for the Urban Park Rangers.

 “In the beginning of the year, I wasn’t doing so well in Biology, and Mr. Young encouraged me to join the program.
 Ever since then my grade point average has risen to 90%.
 Working with the Rangers has really, really showed me the dedication some people have for the environment, and it has inspired me to aspire for a career as a Ranger.
 Also, because of the program, I had one of the best Regent’s scores in my class; 84%!!”